iTURTL3/discord-client-api/nodejs/README.md

 ```

 ## Getting Started
-Require the api.js file or the discord-client-api package and create an instance of the API like the following examples:
+Require the api.js file and create an instance of the API like the following example:

 ```JS
 var client = new (require('./api.js'))('discord token');